luapower/sock/socket2.md

 Shutdown the socket for receiving, sending or both.
 Does not block.

-Sends a TCP FIN packet to the peer to indicate refusal to send/receive any more data on the connection.
-A FIN from the peer can be detected by a zero-length read (which can't happen otherwise).
+Sends a TCP FIN packet to indicate refusal to send/receive any more data on the connection.
+The FIN packet is only sent after all the current pending data is sent (unlike RST which is sent immediately).
+A FIN from the peer can be detected by a zero-length read.

+Calling close() without shutdown may send a RST (see the notes on `close()` for when that can happen) which may cause any data that is pending either on the sender side or on the receiving side to be discarded (that's how TCP
+works: RST has that data-cutting effect).

-Required for lame protocols like HTTP with pipelining: a HTTP server that wants to close the connection before honoring all the received pipelined requests needs to call `s:shutdown'w'` (which sends a FIN to the client) and then continue to receive (and discard) everything until a zero-length recv comes in (which is a FIN from the client, as a reply to the FIN from the server) and only then it can close the connection without messing up the client, otherwise calling close without shutdown may send a RST to the client which may cause it to discard any data that it has received _before the RST_ but that the client program _hasn't read yet_, and thus make the client lose perfectly good data (that's TCP for you).
+Required for protocols like HTTP with pipelining: a HTTP server that wants to close the connection before honoring all the received pipelined requests needs to call `s:shutdown'w'` (which sends a FIN to the client) and then continue to receive (and discard) everything until a zero-length recv comes in (which is a FIN from the client, as a reply to the FIN from the server) and only then it can close the connection without messing up the client.

 ## Scheduling